Infant / Paediatric Osteopathy for London

 It can be difficult for parents to understand what to expect from an osteopathic visit with their baby.
-John would be happy to take the time to chat by phone on 07931 356 295 or by via email to email@example.com
+For this reason John first likes to speak to parents by phone before making an appointment.
+To arrange a phone chat with John please reach out to him providing your number and an indication of when you might be available by email to email@example.com

 It was through this gradual introduction to osteopathic paediatric work, with tutoring and supervision from the clinic principal, that he developed the skills and confidence to treat babies and children.